Parish name: St. Paul the Apostle

 Get married in the church—if you can afford it.

-The moment was 79 years ago, but it is as fresh in my mind as if it were yesterday: I was a first grader in Catholic school and as such was expected to attend the 9 a.m.
+The moment was 79 years ago, but it is as fresh in my mind as if it were yesterday: I was a first grader in Catholic school and, as such, was expected to attend the 9 a.m.
 Sunday children’s Mass.
 But I overslept, so my dad rushed me over to attend the adult Mass in the lower church at 9:30 a.m.
 I was excited about attending Mass with my dad and the “big folks.”
 It would also give me bragging rights at school the next day.
-As we approached the church entrance, there were men sitting at desks collecting “seat money.”
-My dad did not have the 10 cents they required, so the usher turned us away.

 Young qualified Catholics don’t need to earn their stripes before taking on church leadership roles.